Prâslea the Brave and the Golden Apples: Malta

 Maltese linguist George Mifsud Chircop analysed 5 Maltese variants.
 Four of them he deemed "homogeneous": hero's watch on king's orchard for nocturnal apple thief, rescue of maidens, grateful eagle carries hero back to surface.
 The fifth tale contains the episode of the white and black rams and of the second or lower underworld.

 Americas

 Chile

 In a Chilean folktale collected by Pino-Saavedra, The Three Stolen Princesses, a king and a queen have three daughters, much to the king's chagrin.
 He consults with a witch, who suggests to transform them into oranges.
 He does and orders permanent guard duty on the three fruits.
 Some time later, a giant named Hairy Dog turns into a bird to pluck the oranges, knowing that they were the princesses.
 The giant succeeds in his first two visits, but on the third attempt, even though he gets the third orange, he is hurt by the guard, Manuel.

-Other tales

-Scholar C. V. Trever listed two Kurdish tales and one Armenian that contain the episode of the rescue of the bird chicks by killing a snake enemy.
-In one version, the hero saves the nestlings of the bird Sīmīr (the Kurdish reflex of Persian Simurgh), and the bird gives him three feathers (this version lacks the escape from the underworld).
-In the second, the bird Simir carries the hero out of the underworld.
-In the Armenian folktale, the hero is told to seek out the bird Sīnam so that he may escape back to earth.
-Once the hero reaches the Sinam's nest, he sees a serpent (Višap) ready to strike at the nest, but he kills it.
-In return, the Sinam mother agrees to take him on its back on a journey to the world above.
-In this version there is the motif of the hero sacrificing part of his flesh to give meat to the bird to finish the journey, but he is healed soon after.